What is salmonellosis?

 Symptoms of salmonellosis include diarrhea (non-bloody), abdominal cramps, headache, fever, and sometimes vomiting.

 How soon after exposure do symptoms appear?

-Signs and symptoms typically occur from six hours to three days or more after exposure, but usually appear within 12 to 36 hours after exposure.
+Symptoms typically occur from six hours to three days or more after exposure, but usually appear within 12-36 hours after exposure.

 How is salmonellosis diagnosed?